alohamujeeb/alohamujeeb.github.io/docs/linux/linux-networking/datapiping.md

 Data piping allows us to seamlessly transfer data between network endpoints using lightweight tools like Netcat and Socat.

+We cover:

+- netcat
+- socat
+- comparision of netcat and socat
+- various use-cases

 ---
 ## 1. What is data-piping?